 Linear references.
-When initially created with new $\tau$ , a reference is given linear type $(?\tau)^{L}$ (rule enewe).
+When initially created with new τ , a reference is given linear type $(?\tau)^{L}$ (rule enewe).
 This type represents the capability to define the associated value.
 Defining a linear reference x via def x:=e consumes the capability (rule edefe).
 Consequently, only one definition can take effect at runtime.
 Moreover, the capability must be consumed at some point, so a linear reference also represents an obligation to define its contents.

 Reading (dereferencing, !e) can only be performed from an unrestricted reference (rule eget).
 How do we get one?
 By binding a linear one to a variable and splitting the resulting environment into a linear and an unrestricted copy of itself.
 While other linear type systems often provide explicit constructs for this purpose (e.g., let! and friends [Wadler 1990]), this form of copying is entirely implicit in LTG.
-For example, the function $\lambda x:(?int)^{L}$ . def x:=5; !x is well-formed because, when type-checking its body, the environment $x:(?int)^{L}$ can be split into $x:(?int)^{L} x:(?int)^{U}$ , such that the first occurrence of x in the function body has linear type, while the second is unrestricted.
+For example, the function $\lambda x:(?int)^{L}$. def x:=5; !x is well-formed because, when type-checking its body, the environment $x:(?int)^{L}$ can be split into $x:(?int)^{L} x:(?int)^{U}$, such that the first occurrence of x in the function body has linear type, while the second is unrestricted.

-Note that linear splitting does not ensure that a reference is only read after being defined-the function $\lambda x:(?int)^{L}$ . !x; def x:=5 is well-typed in our system as well, but will raise a runtime error.
+Note that linear splitting does not ensure that a reference is only read after being defined-the function $\lambda x:(?int)^{L}$. !x; def x:=5 is well-typed in our system as well, but will raise a runtime error.
 As we explained in Section 3, this is a deliberate design choice.

-The content of a reference always has to be unrestricted and may not consume any linear variable (rule edefe)-this is because a reference is non-strict and may be read multiple times.
-The side condition $\Xi \leq U$ in rule enewe ensures, as usual, that no linear variable from the environment can be ignored at the leafs of a typing derivation.
+The contents of a reference must always be unrestricted (which is why no explicit mode annotation appears on τ in $?\tau$) and may not consume any linear variable (rule edefe)-this is because a reference is non-strict and may be read multiple times.
+The side condition $\Xi \leq U$ in rule enewe ensures, as usual, that no linear variable from the environment can be ignored at the leaves of a typing derivation.

 Type names and linear kinds.
-In a manner similar to references, new $\alpha$ : $\kappa$ in e introduces a linear type name, which is locally bound as $\alpha$ in the environment (rule enewt).
-This involves a more esoteric feature of LTG: $\alpha$ is classified as an undefined abstract type by assigning it linear kind $\kappa^{L}$ .
+In a manner similar to references, new α : κ in e introduces a linear type name, which is locally bound as α in the environment (rule enewt).
+This involves a more esoteric feature of LTG: α is classified as an undefined abstract type by assigning it linear kind κ^{L} .
 Like a linear reference, a linear type name is ultimately consumed by defining it via def (rule edeft), and the environment splitting rules allow separating it into a linear and an unrestricted copy implicitly.
 The type system thereby ensures that all abstract types get defined, in a way almost entirely analogous to references.
 That is, undefined type names are linear capabilities as well.
 (This subsumes the use of effects for tracking type definitions in RTG.)

 There is no explicit equivalent to "dereferencing" for a type name-a type name can simply be used as a type, provided it has unrestricted kind.
-Within the scope of its definition a type name is always unrestricted: in rule edeft, the $\Delta_1$ containing the linear $\alpha$ is split off from $\Xi$ , so that $\alpha$ must be unrestricted in $\Xi$ .
+Within the scope of its definition a type name is always unrestricted: in rule edeft, the Δ_1 containing the linear α is split off from Ξ , so that α must be unrestricted in Ξ .